tcorbettclark/file-replicator/README.md

 # Contributions

-Pull-requests welcome.
-Please considering including tests.
+Pull-requests are welcome!
+Please consider including tests and updating docs at the same time.

 The package is maintained using poetry (https://poetry.eustace.io) and pyenv (https://github.com/pyenv/pyenv).

-The code is formatted using black (https://black.readthedocs.io/en/stable).
+The code is formatted using black (https://black.readthedocs.io/en/stable) and isort (https://github.com/timothycrosley/isort).

-It is tested using pytest (`poetry run pytest`).
-Note that in order to run these tests the current user must be able to ssh to localhost without a password.
+It is tested using pytest (https://pytest.org).

 # Commit checklist

 1. check version both in `pyproject.toml` and `file_replicator/__init__.py`
-1. check git tag
+1. `git tag`
-1. isort -rc .
+1. `isort -rc .`
-1. black .
+1. `black .`
-1. pytest -v
+1. `pytest -v`
 1. update this README.md with the latest output from the tests
 1. update this README.md with the latest output from the --help option

 # TODO

-* Add option to exclude certain files
+* Add an option to exclude certain files, e.g. a `.git` directory.
 * Add docs to show an example output.
 Possibly a screenshot so it looks nice.